 They have no context about your study or why it may be important to them.
 Without this clearly spelled out right away, they’re likely to leave the page.

-There are many back-end considerations that go into running a digital marketing campaign that most researchers aren’t aware of, and don’t really need to know as a part of their day to day job.
+There are many back-end considerations that go into running a clinical trial marketing campaign.
+As a researcher, it’s not part of your day-to-day job and you don’t really need to know in the grand scheme of your work.

-A lot of the measurements and data that you have access to, things like cost per click, cost per thousand impressions, click through rate, and cost per conversion, are relatively meaningless to clinical trial recruitment.
+A lot of the measurements and data to which you have access – things like cost per click, cost per thousand impressions, click through rate, and cost per conversion – are relatively meaningless to clinical trial recruitment.

-There are many situations where an ad has low engagement rates, but is highly successful in converting potential recruits into enrolled participants.
+For example, there are many situations where an ad might have low engagement rates but is highly successful in converting potential recruits into enrolled participants.

 Without ongoing measurement and review of your data, you’re flying blind and hoping that whatever you’re doing sticks.